Mastercard-Gateway/gateway-prestashop-module/README.md

 ## General settings

-Once you have Mastercard Payment Gateway Service module installed you can configure the module from admin panel.
+Once you have the Mastercard Payment Gateway Service module installed, you can configure the module from admin panel.

 Find the relevant Configure button under your Module Manager:

 ![](docs/images/configure_button.png)

-Firstly, it’s important to configure your Merchant credentials in TEST mode and make sure that everything works.
+Firstly, it’s important to configure your gateway credentials in TEST mode and make sure that everything works.

-Note: that if merchant credentials are not configured correctly, you can not enable any of the modules payment methods.
+Note: that if gateway credentials are not configured correctly, you can not enable any of the modules payment methods.

-If the credentials are incorrect for any reason, there will be a warning displayed on the top of the configuration page.
+If the gateway credentials are incorrect for any reason, there will be a warning displayed on the top of the configuration page.

 ![](docs/images/incorrect_credentails.png)

 The General Settings view:

 ![](docs/images/general_setting_view.png)